adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 <!-- importantly, the casual group isn't wrong or bad or irrational, they did the most rational thing from their perspective. if they slightly prefer some choice and it costs them nothing to support it, then they will -->

+score voting systems much more directly measure the thing we actually care about in contrast to ranking systems (which plurality voting is an example of) that only measure a flat contextless ranking, which is not what we want

 ---
 layout: chapter-title
 ---